Saturday, June 29, 2024

 Metalampra italica micro moth New For Fareham Garden

-Last Monday (10th) I had my latest species of moth that was New For Garden – metalampra italica.
+Last Monday (10th) I had my latest species of moth that was New For Garden – Metalampra italica.
 It’s quite a smart micro, and was only first recorded in Hampshire in Aug 11 but has since become widespread through the county [Hants Moths website].

 Metalampra italica, Fareham garden – 10 Jun 24